 Triple Room (includes daily breakfast)

 PLEASE NOTE: Students are responsible for purchase of transportation to/from program location.
 All students participating in the program are required to live in NYU-provided housing.

 Students are encouraged to budget for summer abroad programs based on individual needs.
 Additional resources for planning are available on the Additional Costs page.

 NYU Summer in Athens combines classroom study of the language, history, literature, politics, art, and culture of Greece with cultural activities and field trips to introduce students to all aspects of Greek life.
 Local artists, scholars, and politicians often give presentations and lectures in class.
 Approaching modern Hellenic society and culture from an interdisciplinary perspective, the program provides students with an appreciation of the history of modern Greek language and literature and an understanding of how the Greeks have borne their classical, Byzantine, and Ottoman historical and political experiences, even as they translate them into the modern era.

-Classes are held at the Al Andar Center, a three-story Bauhaus building conveniently located in the historical center of Athens.
-The center has several classrooms, study areas, a library, gallery space, screening rooms, patio, and recreation areas.
-The surrounding neighborhood is active, with many cafes, restaurants, cinemas, stores, and opportunities to enjoy one of the most vibrant cities in the world.
+Classes will be held at the new NYU facility in Athens, conveniently located in Kolonaki neighborhood and the historical center of Athens.
+The surrounding area is active, with many cafes, restaurants, cinemas, stores, and opportunities to enjoy one of the most vibrant cities in the world.